WilsJT/Self-Driving/README.md

 #### Template

 An issue with the method I used above is that I would need to find a way to determine which points correspond to which angle.
-Another method I came up with was to create individual templates, each corresponding to a single angle.
+Another method I came up with was to create individual templates, each corresponding to their own angle.
 That way, I could find the points and their corresponding angles.
 This method was too slow in testing since it required multiple masking operations.

 #### Work in Progress